microsoft/Windows-AppConsult-PWALab/Manual/README.md

 6. Once the website has been loaded, press the **Send** button near one of the channels you have previously subscribed.
 7. You should see a notification appearing in the lower left corner of the screen and, after a few seconds, it should move to the Action Center in Windows 10.
 8. If you want to test that service workers are indeed able to work also in background, make sure that you don't have any instance of Edge running, then hit the **Send** button near the subscription you have registered in Edge in the previous task (it's the one with the channel URI that starts with https://db5p.notify.windows.com).
-9. Notice how, despite the browser isn't open, you'll receive the notification anyway.
+9. Notice that you will receive the notification, despite the browser not being open.

 ### Task 6 - Handling the activation from a push notification
 Our current solution is working great, but it has a serious limitation: if you try to click on a notification, you will notice that nothing will happen.